Kelly McCallum

 Kelly McCallum (born 1979) is a London-based Canadian artist specializing in taxidermy, metalsmith and jewelry making.

 Early life and education

 At a very young age Kelly used to go on school trips to Norman Elder's house and view his collection.
 It was there that she began to appreciate the art of taxidermy.
 Beginning her own art studies with a Bachelor of Fine Arts from Rhode Island School of Design (RISD) culminating in 2001, she moved on to study Animal Science, Pre Veterinarian at the University of Massachusetts Amherst for a year.
 Immediately following Kelly went back to RISD for additional studio work as a Metalsmith.
-From 2004–2006 Kelly studied at the Royal College of Art in London, England to earn her Master of Arts Degree.
+From 2004 to 2006 Kelly studied at the Royal College of Art in London, England to earn her Master of Arts Degree.

 Inspiration

 Starting at a young age Kelly found beauty in almost anything.
 She enjoys natural history, which is what prompted her degree in science.
 Her studies at RISD began in photography, a subject she has always admired.
 She enjoys works by Eva Hesse, Louise Bourgeois, Magdalena Abakanowicz, Mark Ryden, Frida Kahlo, David Wojnarowicz, Annette Messager, Joel-Peter Witkin and Simon Ward.
 Comparisons may also be drawn between the Victorian taxidermy works left by Walter Potter and Kelly's own whimsical creations.